 - Support the North Carolina statewide nonprofit sector to ensure a healthy and vibrant nonprofit community that address challenges facing North Carolinians with efficiency and innovation.

-- Monitor and track policy and budget allocation activity that impact service delivery of quality education, financial stability, and healthy living; and seek to advance other core issues that align with United Way’s work.
+- Monitor and track policy and budget allocation activities on the state and federal level that impact service delivery of quality education, financial stability, and healthy living; and seek to advance other core issues that align with United Way's work.